Extreme mass-ratio inspirals and extra dimensions: Insights from modified Teukolsky framework: Introduction

-Let us look at how the draft is organized.
+With this, let us look at how the draft is organized.
 In Section~(\ref{BH}), we describe the spherically symmetric black hole carrying tidal charge and provide expressions for orbital dynamics.
 Section~(\ref{perturbation}) mentions perturbation equations derived from the MTE framework along with the methods used for GW fluxes, orbital evolution, waveform, and mismatch.
-In Section~(\ref{wave}), we provide details of the results of dephasing and mismatch with the necessity of the MTE framework in the future and a comparison with the results derived from the GR Teukolsky formalism.
+In Section~(\ref{wave}), we provide details of the results of dephasing and mismatch showing the importance of the MTE framework for precision computation of the GW observables, and a comparison with the results derived from the DF-Teukolsky formalism carrying modified $\Delta (r)$.
 Finally, in Section~(\ref{dscn}), we conclude our discussion by sharing insights on key aspects and future prospects.

+\textit{Notation and Convention: } We set the fundamental constants $G$ and $c$ to unity and adopt sign convention $(-1,1,1,1)$.
+The \textit{superscript} and \textit{subscript} indices of Greek and Latin letters ($\mu, \nu, \alpha, \beta, ..., a, b, c, d, ... $) refer to four-dimensional spacetime components.